Saravanakumar2005/Real_Time_Facial_Recognition/README.md

 ## 📜 Assumptions

-* Using MongoDB Atlas for cloud database
+* Using MongoDB MySql-Workbench for the database
-* WebSocket is used for real-time chat updates
+* Flask-SocketIO  is used for real-time chat updates
 * Basic error handling and logging implemented for face registration
 * User identification in chat handled by session context